-Nine hours of the elective credit will count toward both J.D. and M.A. requirements, allowing the opportunity to combine into four years of study both the three-year J.D. program offered by the College of Law and the two-year M.A.I.S offered by the College of International Studies.
+Nine hours of the elective credit will count toward both JD and MAIS requirements, allowing the opportunity to combine into four years of study both the 3-yr JD program offered by the College of Law and the 2 yr.
+MAIS offered by the College of International Studies.

-JURIS DOCTOR AND MASTERS IN AMERICAN INDIAN STUDIES
+JURIS DOCTOR AND MASTERS IN NATIVE AMERICAN STUDIES (JD/NAS)

-OU Law and the Department of Native American Studies have created an innovative interdisciplinary program of study that allows a student to earn both a J.D. and an M.A. in only three years, rather than the four years required for separate study.
+OU Law and the Department of Native American Studies have created an innovative interdisciplinary program of study that allows a student to earn both a JD and an MA in only 3 years, rather than the four years required for separate study.
 Through this concurrent program, graduates will be not only well-versed in law, but will achieve a broader understanding of its historical and social contexts, as well as the varieties of tribal experience, language, literature, and culture.

 For more information on the N.A.S., email email@example.com or call (405) 325-2312.